Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Pricing & plans

-Both VPNs offer the same bundle of goodies no matter what plan you choose.
+Both VPNs offer safe access to the web no matter what plan you choose.
 And the pricing is based on the same principle — you pay less monthly for a longer plan.

 Both providers receive payment for services in the most conventional forms, but seemingly only Surfshark provides a way to pay with cryptocurrencies.